QilinGu/help-me-match/README.md

 ![alt text](https://github.com/ajrcodes/help-me-match/blob/master/image_HelpMeMatch.png "Help Me Match")

 #Goal of this project
 While I'm happy with the actual premise of this application, this project was used mainly as a learning experience over my sophomore year summer.
-I was initially interested in mobile app development, so I started off by watching and reading some tutorials online to learn the basics of Swift.
-But I still didn't know "where to go next" in a sense, and felt like I needed something to just run with when I wanted to program.
-I'm pretty big into fashion, so this application became a way for me to bridge two of my passions in a productive way.
+I was interested in mobile app development at the start of the summer, so I started off by watching and reading some tutorials online to learn the basics of Swift.
+But even though I was doing these tutorials on my own accord, I felt as if they were too structured and still didn't think I was branching out from the realm of instructor-led programming.
+I needed a project to run with whenever I wanted to program, something that would actually force me to experiment and get some practical experience in the "real world" of computer science.
+This project became just that for me.
+I'm pretty big into fashion, so this project became a way for me to bridge two of my passions in a productive way.
 ###While working on this project, I gained...
 - Proficiency in Swift
 - An understanding of the MVC design pattern